Info for Children

 In family mediation, your parents will discuss what life will be like after they separate.
-That will involve talking about you, where you will live and how you will see both of your parents.
+That will involve talking about you, where you will live and how you will spend time with both of them.
 They may ask you what you think and it is fine to tell them exactly what you feel.

 Parents rarely stay angry with each other forever and family mediation will help them move on with their lives as separated parents.

-If you want to know more about how family mediation can help people who are splitting up click here.
+If you want to know more about how family mediation can help people who are separating click here.